 CONDÉ NAST TRAVELER MAGAZINE

-A two bedroom suite (two doubles or two twins) with one bathroom and a living room, lined with original XVIII century “azulejo” tile panels and having low Arabic vaulted ceilings and a very exquisite entrance, which create an evocative atmosphere of past times.
+Family Suite – A two bedroom suite (doubles or twins) with a marble bathroom and a separate toilet, living room, and hall.
+Lined with original XVIII century azulejo tile panels and has Arabic vaulted ceilings, creating an evocative atmosphere of past times.
+View to the ruins in lower Patio D. Fradique.
+Area 100 sqm.

 Beds: Double beds, Twin beds.